DraTeots/edpm/spec_edpm.md

     - If the lock file references an installed path that no longer exists on disk, EDPM can warn and optionally re-install if the user sets `--force`.

-4. **Topological or “Missing Dep” Errors**
+4. **Topological or "Missing Dep" Errors**
-    - Because EDPM does not do a robust dependency resolution, any “dep chaining” is effectively user-driven.
+    - Because EDPM does not do a robust dependency resolution, any "dep chaining" is effectively user-driven.
 If a recipe absolutely cannot build without a prior dependency, it should either:
         - Attempt to read it from the lock file environment, or
         - Raise an error if not found.
     - This keeps the system simpler while ensuring clarity for the developer.

+5. **Template-Related Errors**
+    - If a requested template does not exist, EDPM provides a clear error message listing available templates
+    - If the templates directory is missing or inaccessible, EDPM falls back to default behavior
+    - Template loading failures are handled gracefully with informative error messages

 ---